DarshanASC6/Conversation-Bot/README.md

 5. 6/2/20, 9:20.
 "Holy shit.
 What if I had a command simply to open the add/remove functionality in a for loop?
 Could that work?"
 This was a sudden thought I had.
 Not sure if it's legit or not.
 Also need to see if there's somewhere I can go for near-immediate answers, simply because one Reddit post is taking too damn long.

 6. 6/2/20, 10:23.
 Back at it again.
 Made a new Reddit post (https://www.reddit.com/r/learnpython/comments/gvl7az/ive_been_having_a_bunch_of_problems_with_my/), not sure if it will do any good.
 I dunno man, it's tired.

+7. 6/2/20, 10:37.
+Lol "it's tired".
+Might jump to another project and stop banging my head on a wall.
+How the hell does one learn to code good?
+If I wern't 16, I'd be kinda sad.